DaliDalmas/DaliDalmas/README.md

 &nbsp;&nbsp;<a href='https://www.youtube.com/channel/UCzSlSeJ4XH4bWH79DKmIxjg'><img src='images/youtube.png' height='100'/></a>
 &nbsp;&nbsp;<a href='https://www.reddit.com/r/DaliCodes/'><img src='images/reddit.png' height='100'/></a>

-- 👋 Hi, I’m @DaliDalmas
+- 👋 Hi, I’m Dalmas Otieno
 - 👀 I’m interested in Data Science and Data Engineering.
-But Recently I have been gaining intrest in software engineering.
+But Recently I have been gaining intrest in DevOps.
-- 🌱 I’m currently doing youtube videos for data science https://www.youtube.com/channel/UCzSlSeJ4XH4bWH79DKmIxjg
+- 🌱 I’m currently doing youtube videos for data science.
+You can check my youtube above and subscribe to see me working on data science and data engineering projects.
-- 💞️ I’m looking to collaborate on Data Science and Data Engineering projects
+- 💞️ I’m looking to collaborate on Data Science and Data Engineering projects.
 - 📫 How to reach me dalmas@dalicodes.com

 <!---